Skip to content

 =SQLJOIN(B6:D10, F6:H8, {2,3}, {1,2})

-You can also specify the type of join (INNER, LEFT, RIGHT, FULL) as an optional fifth argument.
+You can also specify the type of join (INNER, LEFT) as an optional fifth argument.
 Default is INNER.

 =SQLJOIN(B6:D10, F6:H8, 2, 1, "LEFT")